 Please note that you must apply to Jacksonville University before attending an audition or portfolio review, and that you must be accepted to the university before you can be accepted into the Linda Berry Stein College of Fine Arts.

-- Friday, January 24, 2020: Auditions for all programs except Music
+Friday, January 24, 2020: Auditions for all programs except Music.
+Register for an audition or portfolio review on January 24.

-- Saturday, January 25, 2020: Auditions for Music and Musical Theater programs only
+Saturday, January 25, 2020: Auditions for Music and Musical Theater programs only.
+Register for an audition or portfolio review on January 25.

-Check-in for each audition will be at Terry Concert Hall.
+Check-in for each audition or portfolio review will be at Terry Concert Hall.

 Registration will close two weeks prior to each audition and portfolio review date.